raykallen/aiq-research-assistant/deploy/workbench/README.md

 * Adjust default report organization prompts
 * And more!

 To customize this blueprint, adjust the ``configs`` section under ``deploy/workbench/docker-compose.yaml`` in a code editor and save your changes.
-When restarting the compose, any configuration changes will take effect and auto-populate under the ``aira`` backend directory.
+When restarting the compose, any configuration changes you make will take effect.

 ## License